Cytoskeleton

 • Nestin (neuroepithelial stem cells)

-• Microtubules: hollow cylinders with a diameter of 25 nm.
+• Microtubules: Hollow cylinders with a diameter of 25 nm.
 They are composed of the protein tubulin.
-Intracellularly, with their motor proteins dynein and kinesin, they are responsible for prolonged transport processes and the movement or attachment of organelles in the cytosol.
+Intracellularly, with their motor proteins dynein and kinesin, they are responsible for longer transport processes and the movement and attachment of organelles in the cytosol.

 LiteratureThis section has been translated automatically.